Blue diamond sells for world record $10.86 million, Sotheby's says

-GENEVA A flawless deep-blue diamond sold at auction on Wednesday night for 10.27 million Swiss francs ($10.86 million), a world record for a blue diamond per carat and more than twice its pre-sale estimate, Sotheby's said.
+GENEVA A flawless deep-blue diamond sold at auction on Wednesday night for 10.27 million Swiss francs (6.8 million pounds), a world record for a blue diamond per carat and more than twice its pre-sale estimate, Sotheby's said.

-London luxury jeweler Laurence Graff, bidding by telephone, bought the drop-shaped stone which weighs 10.48 carats and is about the size of an almond, it said.
+London luxury jeweller Laurence Graff, bidding by telephone, bought the drop-shaped stone which weighs 10.48 carats and is about the size of an almond, it said.

 Signed pieces by top designers including Bulgari, Harry Winston, Van Cleef & Arpels fetched strong prices, easily exceeding their estimates, at the semi-annual sales in Geneva.